kernelkit/kernelkit.github.io/index.md

 - Runs from a squashfs image on a read-only partition
 - Single configuration file on a separate partition
 - Built around YANG with standard IETF models
+- Linux switchdev provides open switch APIs
 - Atomic upgrades to secondary partition
 - Highly security focused

 An immutable[^1] operating system enhances security and inherently makes it maintenance-free.
-Custom configuration and data is stored on separate partitions to ensure data segregation and allow for seamless backup, restore, and provisioning.
+Configuration and data, e.g, containers, is stored on separate partitions to ensure complete separation from system files and allow for seamless backup, restore, and provisioning.

-In itself Infix is perfectly suited for dedicated networking tasks and the native support for Docker containers provides a versatile platform that can easily be adapted to any customer need.
-Legacy applications like factory network protocols, or modern close process monitoring, can be given dedicated Ethernet ports or virtual network cables to exist on the same LAN as other connected equipment.
+In itself Infix is perfectly suited for dedicated networking tasks and native support for Docker containers provides a versatile platform that can easily be adapted to any customer need.
+Be it legacy applications, network protocols, process monitoring, or edge data analysis, it can run close to end equipment.
+Either directly connected on dedicated Ethernet ports or indirectly using virtual network cables to exist on the same LAN as other connected equipment.

 The simple design of Infix provides complete control over both system and data, minimal cognitive burden, and makes it incredibly easy to get